Project Types / Templates

-As with other lists, click "Edit" to open project template for editing, "Delete" to delete, and "New project template" to create a new one.
+As with other lists, click the "Edit" button to open project template for editing, the "Delete" button to delete, and the "New project template" button to create a new one.

 To edit a project type/template settings or manage its tasks and events, select it from the list.
 You will see it as a regular project with a small horizontal line on the top, indicating that this is a template.
-From here you can manage it as any other folder/project, set workflow, set specific settings, create tasks, events, and more.
+From here, you can manage it as any other folder/project, set the workflow, specific settings, create tasks, events, and more.

 Saving Existing Project as a Template

 You can save an existing project with all its subfolders, tasks, and events as a template.
-To do so, go to a project and click More → Save as template.
+To do so, go to the project and click More → Save as template.

 In a modal window, you will be prompted to enter the template name, description, and work items you want to be copied to the template: